Frijol/climate-change/notes/agriculture.md

 * Soil management - nutrients, minerals, fertilizer content- create the end taste of the crop [Barber, 68][Barber]
 * Plant flavor can be measured with a refractometer to find Brix, which has enormous impact on food flavor.
 Commonly used with wine grapes.
 [Barber, 81][Barber]
 * Monocultures make entire crops susceptible to disease - all or nothing [Barber, 82][Barber]
+* "The overproduction of grain helps enable the overproduction of chicken, which lowers the price of chicken, which means even more chickens are raised to make up for declining revenue.
+That leads to even more unneeded chicken [the parts that aren't breasts and thighs].
+So it's fed to other animals it probably shouldn't be fed to, like fish (which are increasingly farm-raised, in part due to the offshore pollution caused by producing too much grain)."
+[Barber, 157][Barber]
+* Our food systems were originally driven by what the land could produce; it's now driven by what eaters want to consume - which leads to a lot of wasted animal parts when we only buy the choicest cuts [Barber, 156][Barber]

 {% include "../bibliography.md" %}